RickBrazAbreu/GameProject1/README.md

 # Story
-////  The goals is the player run and survive until he get home!
+////  The goals is the player(name: SoTiao) run and survive until he get home!
+//// He is going back to home from work!!!
+//// the only way to get home is running into the AMAZON FOREST
+//// Avoiding rivers and monters on the way

 ////  On the way back home he will find some enemys
+////
 //// He needs to jump on the plataforms some